Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Components
 ~~~~~~~~~~

-1. Install Hidden Gameplay Options (main component)
+1. Install all Hidden Gameplay Options at once

-This component allows you to choose whether to install selected options individually or all at once.
+This is a convenience option that allows you to install all available options at once.
 See more detailed information about individual options below.

-The following components are available when you chose to select options individually:
+The following components are available if you skip the component "Install Hidden Gameplay Options
+at once":

 2. Add in-game option "Enable Debug Mode"